luvztroy/Quanta-filter-list/README.md

 You can help expand the list!

-- Fork this repo ➝ Add entries to `filter.txt` ➝ Submit a pull request
+- Fork this repo ➝ Add entries to `Quanta Blacklist.txt` ➝ Submit a pull request
 - Or report anonymously via our Telegram bot:

 **Got scammed?
 Drop the username or URL you want to blacklist and help others avoid the same trap!**